angular/angular/aio/content/guide/http.md

 Sometimes applications transfer large amounts of data and those transfers can take a long time.
 File uploads are a typical example.
-Give the users a better experience by providing feedback on the progress of such transfers.
+You can give the users a better experience by providing feedback on the progress of such transfers.

 To make a request with progress events enabled, you can create an instance of `HttpRequest` with the `reportProgress` option set true to enable tracking of progress events.